Friday February 10, 1967

 Dublin Adelphi, Dublin, Ireland-with The Freshmen, the Vampires, the Strangers and Joe Cahill (Two shows at 6:45 and 9:00 PM)

-The Beach Boys embarked on a three week European tour, accompanied by a large entourage that included Lynda Jardine, Steve Korthof, Dick Duryea, Igor’s four piece orchestra, Jersey Joe (who was their sound engineer), a lighting technician and some roadies.
+The Beach Boys embarked on a three week European tour, accompanied by a large entourage that included Lynda Jardine, Suzanne Love, Dennis’s wife Carol, Steve Korthof, Dick Duryea, Igor’s four piece orchestra, Mike Love’s brother-in-law-“Jersey” Joe (who was their sound engineer), a lighting technician and some roadies.
 However, they flew to Ireland without Carl Wilson, while he returned to Los Angeles to appear before U.S. District Court Judge A. Andrew Hauk.
 He pleaded innocent to the charge and was ordered to appear in court on June 20.
 The Judge then granted him permission to go to Europe in return for a $25,000 bond.
 Carl and his wife Annie chartered a private plane, at a cost of $5,000, to fly to Dublin in time for the concert.
 The group nervously paced backstage, hoping that he would arrive in time for the 6:30 show, but instead they were forced to play without him.

 They opened with “Help Me Rhonda,” “I Get Around,” “Do You Wanna Dance” and “Surfer Girl.”
 The crowd quickly made their displeasure known by chanting, “We want Carl.”
 Rather than change the act, the group soldiered on with the usual set, which led to a problem when it came time to perform “God Only Knows.”
 It was left to Bruce to sing the lead and apparently it did not go well.
 Ray Coleman of Disc and Music Echo reported, “This was a brave, misguided failure.
 Bruce forgot the words.
 To say it was an embarrassing moment would be minimizing an electrifyingly disastrous moment… It should not have happened…it was utterly unbelievable that any member of a group reckoned by some to be the world’s number two could not know the words of any part of their repertoire before going on stage.
 Especially as they’d had time to plan things if Carl failed to arrive in time.”
 Boos rained down on the group and 70 members of the audience demanded their money back.
 B. P Fallon of Melody Maker commented, “It was to, to be as polite and charitable as possible, a disaster.
 The audience wanted Carl, but not as much as the four men who were struggling to make do without him.
 They seemed at a complete loss, like some amateur group struck with stage fright at the local talent contest.”